Thyrst/HamlPy/reference.md

 ### :highlight

 This will output the filtered text with syntax highlighting using [Pygments](http://pygments.org).

+Usage:
+`:highlight [lang]`

+Example:
+`:highlight python`

+You haven't got to specify language, in which case a language will be guessed.
+However it's not reliable at all :) In the most of cases will be used just lexer for plain text.

+For list of avaible lexers look [here](http://pygments.org/docs/lexers/).

 For syntax highlighting to work correctly, you will also need to generate or include a Pygments CSS file.
 See the section ["Generating styles"](http://pygments.org/docs/cmdline/#generating-styles) in the Pygments